 Most TOTP applications send a new password every 30 seconds.

 Click here for NetCloud Manager (NCM) Multi-Factor Authentication for SSO NCM accounts.

 Our MFA implementation requires a TOTP application (Time-Based One-Time Password Algorithm – see RFC 6238).
 Set up a TOTP application on your mobile phone or other device to enable MFA.
 There are many of these applications available, including the following:

 Choose a TOTP application and set it up on your device following the instructions for that application.
 We've done a majority of our testing with Google Authenticator on a mobile phone, but other tools may work just as well (if not better).

-Syncing your TOTP application with your ECM account:
+Syncing your TOTP application with your NCM account:

 In the top-right corner, click on your username.
 In the dropdown menu that appears, click on Settings: